 Document timestamping, cryptocurrency and property rights registries are three vastly different domains in which the Exonum framework can be used effectively.

 As several high-profile blockchain heists have shown, transaction processing on blockchains may be vulnerable to logic bombs and difficult-to-detect marginal cases.
 Exonum uses the Rust programming language, which guarantees the highest degree of memory safety.

 Mutability, references and borrowing in Rust help enforce access restrictions.
 For example, if a variable is passed to an external component in a non-mutable reference, it cannot be changed no matter what the component does.
-Strict static typing and absence of null pointers in Rust helps preventing undefined behavior and memory access violations.
+Strict static typing and absence of null pointers in Rust help to prevent undefined behavior and memory access violations.

 Exonum is geared towards peak throughput of thousands of transactions per second (tps).
-During test benchmarks, Exonum handles up to 7,000 tps, with a clearing delay (the interval between transaction generation and its inclusion into a block) 2.5 sec.
+During test benchmarks, Exonum handles up to 7,000 tps, with a 2.5 sec. clearing delay (the interval between transaction generation and its inclusion into a block).

-Services allow to specify the business logic for Exonum applications.
-It is the main extension point of the framework playing the same role as smart contracts in some other blockchains.
+Services allow specifying the business logic for Exonum applications.
+They are the main extension points of the framework, which play the same role as smart contracts in some other blockchains.

 Developing Exonum services is similar to service development in Web or in enterprise platforms; they have the same principal components.

 A service has a set of endpoints (realized as REST APIs) using which the service can communicate with the outside world.
 The Exonum framework acts as middleware, dispatching requests among services and abstracting the intricacies of data (de)serialization, access control, and other typical middleware tasks away from service developers.